 - Contact your credit card company whenever you think something may have happened.

 My take is simple: shop online.
-I believe it to be generally safer than many physical in-person transactions.
-Online or offline, the risks are generally lower than you might believe.
+I believe it to be safer than many in-person transactions.

 Don’t let unfounded fear stop you from enjoying the convenience.
 I know I don’t.